john-mulvey/SampleAllocateR/README.md

 [![R-CMD-check.yaml](https://github.com/john-mulvey/SampleAllocateR/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/john-mulvey/SampleAllocateR/actions/workflows/check-standard.yaml)
 <!-- badges: end -->

-This is a pre-release version of the SampleAllocateR package: designed to optimally allocate samples with known covariates to experimetnal batches.
+This is a pre-release version of the SampleAllocateR package: designed to optimally allocate samples with known covariates to experimental batches.

 To install the latest version:
 ```r